computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 ### Extra Credit
 * Extra credit to the top-5 teams on each leaderboard.
-* Extra credit to teams that perform significantly better on Part 3 then Part 1/2.
+* Extra credit to teams that improve their best performing model from Part 1/2 by 5% in their DIY model.

 ## Deliverables
 <div class="alert alert-warning" markdown="1">
 Here are the deliverables that you will need to submit.
 The writeup needs to be submit as `writeup.pdf`:
-* The three prediction files
+* The three prediction files, `hearst.txt`, `deppath.txt` and `diy.txt`
+* A `writeup.pdf` containing
-* Written analysis on which Hearst Patterns worked the best
+  * Written analysis on additional Hearst Patterns implemented and which one worked the best/worst
   * Written analysis commenting on the Precision/Recall values when using Hearst Patterns
-* Written analysis on few Dependency Paths that worked the best
+  * Written analysis on most frequent Dependency Paths that worked the best
   * Written analysis commenting on the Precision/Recall values when using Dependency Paths
-* Implementation details of the DIY model
+  * Implementation details of the DIY models and performance analysis
-* `writeup.pdf` (compiled from `writeup.tex`)
-* your code (.zip).
+* Your code (.zip) with a `README` to run.
 It should be written in Python 3.
 </div>